bi-labor/es-mssql/docs/exercise2.md

 ## Option 2: Start _Elasticsearch_ and _Kibana_ by installing them

-1. Download Elasticsearch and Kibana from <https://www.elastic.co/start>.
-Use **version 7.5.x**; the starter code and the instructions might be specific to this version.
+1. Download [Elasticsearch](https://www.elastic.co/downloads/past-releases/elasticsearch-7-5-1) and [Kibana](https://www.elastic.co/downloads/past-releases/kibana-7-5-1).
+Please make sure to use **version 7.5.x**; the starter code and the instructions might be specific to this version.

 1. Extract the archives.